 The street market sells everything you might need from fresh fruit and vegetables, textiles and clothing, a rich variety of homewares, and Spanish made goods that make perfect gifts to take back home for family or friends.

-But if markets don´t match your desire for a faster pace of Spanish life, Go-Karts Orihuela Costa have something to supercharge your holiday.
+But if markets don't satisfy your desire for a faster pace of Spanish life Go-Karts Orihuela Costa has something to supercharge your holiday.